sanoski/Bible-Study-Tracker/README.md

 - Python 3.7 or higher
 - No internet connection required for normal use (all Bible content is included offline)
 - Libraries: requests, beautifulsoup4, rich
+- A modern terminal with good Unicode and color support (see Terminal Compatibility section)

 ## Terminal Compatibility